Feelgood indoor climates

 Airtightness is crucial to achieving a feelgood indoor climate

-A thermally insulated, airtight building envelope plays a major role in determining how comfortable and pleasant an indoor environment is for us and how active and productive we will be this environment.
-Comfort cannot be measured objectively, as humans perceive their environments very differently.
+A thermally insulated, airtight building envelope plays a key role in determining how comfortable and pleasant an indoor environment is for occupants and how active and productive they will be this environment.
+Of course, comfort cannot be measured objectively as humans perceive their environments very differently.
 Nonetheless, it is still possible to create an indoor environment where most people will feel comfortable.

 - Room air temperature

 The indoor air quality is the key factor that determines our comfort level.
 However, acoustics, noise protection, the light situation and colour design also affect our perceived comfort.

 The effectiveness of thermal protection against excessive indoor temperatures in summertime is characterised by the time in hours that it takes for the heat present underneath the roof covering to reach the inside of the structure (phase shift), and by the associated increase in the interior temperature in degrees Celsius (°C) in comparison with the variation in the exterior temperature (amplitude damping).

 Cool interiors during hot summer weather